Resources and Reporting

 USU’s Sexual Assault and Anti-Violence Information office provides confidential advocacy and counseling for survivors of interpersonal violence.
 Advocates help you navigate your options, seek medical attention, get a sexual assault forensic exam, and receive counseling.
 SAAVI offers referrals to services wherever you are located.

 USU Counseling and Psychological Services (CAPS) provides same-day crisis appointments and mental health services such as individual and group therapy.
 Workshops are open to all students, regardless of credit load.
 Information you share with CAPS is confidential and kept separate from your academic record.
 CAPS works with regional campuses to ensure students have access to mental health services.

 435-797-1012 (M-F, 8-5)

-Contact Title IX if you have experienced, witnessed, or have concerns about sexual misconduct or gender discrimination.
+Contact the Title IX Coordinator if you have experienced, witnessed, or have concerns about sexual misconduct or gender discrimination.
 Your information is only shared with the employees that are necessary to help you or investigate a complaint.
-The Title IX office works with students and employees anywhere in the USU statewide system.
+The Title IX office works with students and employees anywhere in USU's statewide system.

 435-797-1266 (M-F, 8-5)

 Call USU Police for an emergency response, on-campus security escort, assistance from law enforcement, or to report a sexual assault, stalking, or dating/domestic violence.
 Regardless of where the sexual assault occurred, USU Police will ensure you are connected to the right police department for reporting.
 If you are in danger, call 911 immediately.

 800 E 1250 N., Logan